Siege of Gana: Siege

-Archaeological excavations in the 1990s and 2003, have uncovered a fortress in the Jahna river valley near Hof/Stauchitz that may be identified with the Gana site.
-The fort had walls 15 meters thick at their foundation and with a height of 6 meters.
-It was enclosed by a 15-meter wide and 5-meter tall ditch.
-The circuit of the walls was 700 meters long and the fort encompassed an area of 4 hectares, not including a possible outer fort.
+Archaeological excavations in the 1990s and again in 2003 uncovered a fortress in the Jahna River valley near Hof/Stauchitz that may be identified with the Gana site.
+The fort's walls measured 15 meters thick at the foundation and rose to a height of 6 meters.
+It was surrounded by a ditch 15 meters wide and 5 meters deep.
+The circuit of the walls extended 700 meters, enclosing an area of 4 hectares, not including a possible outer fort.

-Filling in a 200-meter section of the ditch was necessary for Henry's men to storm the walls, a process that would have required the excavation of 15,000 tons of earth with at least 50,000 man-hours of work.
-The earth then needed to be transported and unloaded on the ditch using wagons.
-At least 750 carts and 30,000 wagon-loads of earth would have been needed, requiring another 60,000 man-hours of loading, transport and unloading.
-With only 8 hours of daylight in the winter, it would have taken 1,000 men two weeks to accomplish the task.
+To storm the stronghold, Henry's men had to fill in a 200‑meter section of the ditch.
+This required excavating some 15,000 tons of earth, a task demanding at least 50,000 man‑hours.
+The soil then had to be transported and dumped into the ditch using wagons.
+Estimates suggest 750 carts and 30,000 wagon‑loads of earth were needed, requiring an additional 60,000 man‑hours of loading, transport, and unloading.
+With only eight hours of daylight in winter, 1,000 men would have needed two weeks to complete the operation.

-Once Gana was stormed at the end of the 20-day siege, Henry gave the order for his men to kill all the defenders and enslave the young boys and girls to his milites professional soldiers.
-Given the ferocity of the German conquest, it is likely they had sustained heavy losses in the assault.
-Bachrach estimates more than 1,000 Germans killed or wounded, based on a mathematical siege attack model for the Brandenburg fortification.
+When Gana finally fell at the end of the 20‑day siege, Henry ordered the defenders killed and the young boys and girls enslaved by his professional soldiers (milites).
+The ferocity of the conquest suggests the Germans suffered heavy losses.
+Bachrach estimates more than 1,000 killed or wounded, based on a mathematical siege model applied to the Brandenburg fortification.

 Aftermath

-After conquering Gana, Henry marched up the Elbe to accomplish his ultimate campaign aim, the siege of Prague and the subjugation of Duke Wenceslaus I's Duchy of Bohemia.
-Along the way, he constructed a fortress at Meissen, as proven by dendrochronological dating of the wooden construction at Meissen, which establishes an early building stage for 929.
-Meissen secured German control over the middle Elbe and was followed by the establishment of the Marca Geronis to maintain the German hold.
-With the help of Duke Arnulf of Bavaria's troops, Henry invaded Bohemia with a total force of 12,000–15,000 professional soldiers and expeditionary militia levies and compelled the surrender of heavily-fortified Prague, concluding a highly successful campaign.
+After the conquest of Gana, Henry advanced up the Elbe to pursue his ultimate objective: the siege of Prague and the subjugation of Duke Wenceslaus I's Duchy of Bohemia.
+Along the way, he ordered the construction of a fortress at Meissen.
+Dendrochronological analysis of its wooden structures confirms an early building stage in 929.
+Meissen secured German control over the middle Elbe and was soon followed by the creation of the Marca Geronis to administer and defend the new frontier.
+With reinforcements from Duke Arnulf of Bavaria, Henry invaded Bohemia with a force of 12,000–15,000 men, combining professional soldiers with militia levies.
+The campaign culminated in the surrender of heavily fortified Prague, marking a decisive success and establishing German dominance in the region.

 Analysis

-The extensive and successful German siege operations over some period of time show that Henry and the German kingdom could mobilize thousands of soldiers and supply them with the transport animals, food and fodder necessary to maintain them.
+The scale and success of the German siege operations in 928–929 demonstrate that Henry and the German kingdom possessed the capacity to mobilize thousands of soldiers and sustain them over extended campaigns.
+Supplying these forces required not only manpower but also transport animals, food, and fodder, indicating a sophisticated logistical network.
+Such organization reflects the growing ability of the early German monarchy to coordinate resources across its realm, a capability that distinguished it from many contemporary polities and enabled the conquest and permanent control of new territories.